kylejray/kylejray.github.io/_posts/2023-08-15--mpi-tutorial-3.markdown

     final_list = comm.recv(source=0, tag=1)
 {% endhighlight %}

-You see, the issue is that the list update messages from proc 0 are queued up, and if you just check if there is a message or not and then update the list one time you will only get the oldesr message in the queue.
+You see, the issue is that the list update messages from proc 0 are queued up, and if you just check if there is a message or not and then update the list one time you will only get the oldest message in the queue.
 The solution is, then, to completely clear out the queue each time you get to it.
-A while look does this perfectly, because it will keep returnig true until there are no more messages in the queue.
-This means you have recieved the most recent list and are good to go!
+A while loop does this perfectly, because it will keep returning true until there are no more messages in the queue.
+This means you have received the most recent list and are good to go!